aackerman/talks/ES6-generators/notes.md

 ## yield* syntax

 Allows yielding to another generator until that generator returns a `done: true` value.
+The value returned from the yielded generator is the return value of that generator.

 ```
 function *ham() {